openturns/openturns/python/doc/developer_guide/library_development.rst

 #.
 Create ``openturns/MyClass.hxx`` and ``MyClass.cxx`` in appropriate subdirectories of lib/src.
-   The files must have the standard header comment, with a brief description of the class in Doxygen form and the standard reference to the LGPL license.
+   The files must have the standard header comment, with a brief description of the class and the standard reference to the LGPL license.

    For the header file ``MyClass.hxx``, the interface must be embraced between the preprocessing clauses: